-We expect to continue to incur significant expenses and operating losses for the foreseeable future.
-The amount of our future net losses will depend, in part, on the rate of our future expenditures, and our financial position will depend, in part, on product revenue, collaboration revenue, and our ability to obtain additional funding.
+Even in light of the reduction in workforce, we expect to continue to incur significant expenses and operating losses for the foreseeable future.
+In addition to any additional costs not currently contemplated due to events associated with or resulting from the workforce reduction noted above, our ability to achieve profitability and our financial position will depend, in part, on the rate of our future expenditures, on product revenue, collaboration revenue, and our ability to obtain additional funding.
 We expect to continue to incur significant expenses if and as we:

-- conduct and enroll patients in any clinical trials, including post-marketing approval studies, any Phase 4 studies or any other clinical trials for Auryxia, vadadustat or any other product or product candidate, including those that may be in-licensed or acquired; - continue our commercialization activities for Auryxia and plan for the commercialization of vadadustat, if approved, and any other product or product candidate, including those that may be in-licensed or acquired; - adapt to any regulatory changes, including changes relating to reimbursement; - adapt to any changes in reimbursement practices by third party payors; - · seek marketing approvals for vadadustat and any other product candidate, including those that may be in-licensed or acquired; - maintain marketing approvals for Auryxia, vadadustat, if approved, and any other product, including those that may be in-licensed or acquired; - have Auryxia, vadadustat and any other product or product candidate, including those that may be in-licensed or acquired, manufactured for clinical trials and for commercial sale; - seek to discover and develop additional product candidates or platforms that may lead to the discovery of additional product candidates; - engage in transactions, including strategic, merger, collaboration, acquisition and licensing transactions, pursuant to which we would market and develop commercial products, or develop and commercialize other product candidates and technologies; - make royalty, milestone or other payments under our license agreements and any future license agreements; - maintain, protect and expand our intellectual property portfolio; - attract, hire and retain qualified personnel; - continue to create additional infrastructure and expend additional resources to support our operations as a fully integrated, publicly traded biopharmaceutical company; and - experience any delays or encounter issues with any of the above.
+- continue our commercialization activities for Auryxia and, pending the results of the end of review conference that we plan to request with the FDA within 90 days of receipt of the CRL and future decisions with respect to vadadustat, vadadustat, if approved, and any other product or product candidate, including those that may be in-licensed or acquired; - addressing the issues identified in the CRL for vadadustat that we received from the FDA, including conducting any additional clinical trials that may be required; - conduct and enroll patients in any clinical trials, including post-marketing studies or any other clinical trials for Auryxia, vadadustat or any other product or product candidate, including those that may be in-licensed or acquired; - seek marketing approvals for vadadustat and any other product candidate, including those that may be in-licensed or acquired; - maintain marketing approvals for Auryxia, pending the results of the end of review conference that we plan to request with the FDA within 90 days of receipt of the CRL and future decisions with respect to vadadustat, vadadustat, if approved, and any other product, including those that may be in-licensed or acquired; - manufacture Auryxia, vadadustat and any other product or product candidate, including those that may be in-licensed or acquired, for commercial sale and clinical trials; - conduct discovery and development activities for additional product candidates or platforms that may lead to the discovery of additional product candidates; - engage in transactions, including strategic, merger, collaboration, acquisition and licensing transactions, pursuant to which we would market and develop commercial products, or develop and commercialize other product candidates and technologies; - begin to repay the senior secured term loans in an aggregate principal amount of \$100.0 million, or the Term Loans, that were made available to us pursuant to the Loan Agreement; - make royalty, milestone or other payments under our license agreements and any future license agreements; - maintain, protect and expand our intellectual property portfolio; - make decisions with respect to our personnel, including the retention of key employees; - make decisions with respect to our infrastructure, including to support our operations as a fully integrated, publicly traded biopharmaceutical company; and - experience any additional delays or encounter issues with any of the above.

-We have and will continue to expend significant resources in our legal proceedings, as described under Part II, Item 1.
-Legal Proceedings, or any other such legal proceedings brought by or against us in the future.
+We have and will continue to expend significant resources in our legal proceedings, as described above under Part II, Item I. Legal Proceedings, or any other legal proceedings brought by or against us in the future.